Rules

 4. The Swiss Manager program will be used for pairings.

-10. All players are to attend the prize-giving ceremony.
-Players eligible for a prize who do not attend the presentation will incur a 20% handling fee.
+9. All players are to attend the prize-giving ceremony.
+Players eligible for a prize who do not attend the presentation may incur a 20% handling fee.

 Policy on Short Draws